lightning-uq-box/lightning-uq-box/contribution_guide.md

 - [uq_methods](uq_methods_box/uq_methods): Here each UQ-Method should be implemented as its own class (and python file) in the form of a PytorchLightning [LightningModule](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html).
 If possible it should inherit from the base class to minimize code duplication.
 The methods should be "model-agnostic" in the sense that they should work with any backbone like ResNet etc. and support large datasets if applicable.

 ## Run UCI Experiments
+Before running experiments for the first time, create the folder experiments in the folder experiments, i.e. \eperiments\experiments.
+Also create a folder data in experiments, \experiments\data.

 To run UCI experiments navigate to the root directory of the project in your command line.
 In [configs](experiments/configs/) are examples of config files that let you configure the kind of experiment you want to execute.
-To launch an experiment:
+To launch an experiment, change the directory under root in the config file:

 ```
    $ python run_uci_experiments.py --config_path "./experiments/configs/name_of_config_you_want.yaml"